Ivan Bakanov: Family

 Bakanov is married to Oksana Lazarenko, a former Russian citizen, who has lived and worked in Ukraine since 1998 and has permanent residence permit.
 In June 2019, her husband stated that she is in line to get Ukrainian citizenship.
 According to Bakanov's 2019 e-declarations, Oksana is, since 2019, a citizen of Ukraine.

 He has a son Artur, who was a student at Kyiv National Economic University as of 2019.
+Since March 2022 he is a junior sergeant in the Counterintelligence Department of the Security Service of Ukraine.